-The attached summary financial statements of Hang Seng Bank Limited - Macau Branch (the "Branch") for the year ended 31 December 2020 have been derived from the audited financial statements and the books and records of the Branch for the year ended on the same date.
-These summary financial statements, which comprise the balance sheet as at 31 December 2020 and the income statement for the year then ended, are the responsibility of the management.
+The attached summary financial statements of Hang Seng Bank Limited - Macau Branch (the "Branch") for the year ended 31 December 2021 have been derived from the audited financial statements and the books and records of the Branch for the year ended on the same date.
+These summary financial statements, which comprise the balance sheet as at 31 December 2021 and the income statement for the year then ended, are the responsibility of the management.
 Our responsibility is to express an opinion solely to you, as a body, as to whether the summary financial statements are consistent, in all material respects, with the audited financial statements and the books and records of the Branch, and for no other purpose.
 We do not assume responsibility towards or accept liability to any other person for the contents of this report.

-We have audited the financial statements of the Branch for the year ended 31 December 2020 in accordance with Auditing Standards and Technical Standards on Auditing issued by the Government of the Macau Special Administrative Region and have issued an auditor's report with an unqualified opinion on these financial statements dated 23 April 2021.
+We have audited the financial statements of the Branch for the year ended 31 December 2021 in accordance with General Auditing Standards issued by the Government of the Macau Special Administrative Region and have issued an auditor's report with an unqualified opinion on these financial statements dated 25 April 2022.

-The audited financial statements comprise the balance sheet as at 31 December 2020, and the income statement, statement of changes in reserves and cash flow statement for the year then ended, and a summary of significant accounting policies and explanatory notes.
+The audited financial statements comprise the balance sheet as at 31 December 2021, and the income statement, statement of changes in reserves and cash flow statement for the year then ended, and a summary of significant accounting policies and explanatory notes.